 - Declaring the Android API which will be used by the application

-- Contains the library file details linked to the application
+- Holding the library file details linked to the application

-A: Below are the different launch modes in Android
+These are the different launch modes in Android:

 - Standard: This launch mode generates a new instance of the activity in the task from which it originated.
 It is possible to create multiple instances of the same activity, which can be added to the same or different tasks.

 - SingleTop: This launch mode is similar to the Standard launch mode, except if there exists a previous instance of the activity on the top of the stack, then a new instance will not be created, but the intent will be sent to the existing instance of the activity.